chazhurd/The-Dungeon/README.md

 # The-Dungeon
 ![4pillars](https://user-images.githubusercontent.com/52184026/116148976-7600c800-a696-11eb-9259-c4a12b47ebcd.jpg)
 A game where you traverse a 'maze' from one end to the other.
 Can you make it through without dying?
+Test your fighting and navigation skills below.
 <br>
 >>>> This game shows off the 4 pillars of OOP.
+Each character has their own special attack on top of a standard attack or defend.
+Each Character has their own stats such as health and ability to block an attack.
+Abstaction is used to keep the game simple all while your moves and stats are being tracked.
+Polymorphism is being used as there are multiple heroes and foes.
+Inheritance is used as there are Characters Objects who can be bad or good and so on.
+Encapsulations is used as there are many classes to define the Characters and parts of the game.
+Interfaces and abstract classes are used here as well.

 <br>